DukeWilki/readme-creator/Created_ReadMe_Files/README_REVISED.md

 ## Description

-Zero
+Revised

 ## Files

-This applictaion is made up of: Zero
+This applictaion is made up of: Revised

 ## Installation
-Zero
+Revised

 ## Usage
-Zero
+Revised

 ## Design
-Zero
+Revised

 ## License
-Creative Commons Zero v1.0 Universal
+BSD 3 (Revised)

 ## Contributing
-Zero
+Revised

 ## Testing Instructions
-Zero
+Revised

 ## Questions
-Conatct me on gitHub at https://github.com/Zero or email me at Zero for any questions about Zero
+Conatct me on gitHub at https://github.com/Revised or email me at Revised for any questions about Revised